M4rt4M/IN4.0-TAC4-Capstone-Project-2-coin-sorter/README.md

 Finally, the user should be able to covert from pounds sterling to US dollars AND Malagasy ariary using a real time currency converter such as https://free.currencyconverterapi.com/.</p>

 <h2>Part 2:</h2>
 <p>Create a text menu for the coin sorter.
-The user should be presented with the following menu: <br><br>
+The user should be presented with the following menu: <br>

 ***Coin Sorter - Main Menu*** <br>
 1 - Coin calculator <br>